 So you’ve been enjoying producing your own clean energy through your leased solar system for a good couple of years now and might be presented the option of an early buyout.
 So what’s next?

-In the event your lease has this early buyout option, usually in year 6 or 7, you can buyout the remainder of your lease and own the equipment yourself.
-At this point, you might be wondering if it's more beneficial to stay in your lease until it ends, or buy it out and own the solar energy system.
+In the event your lease has this early buyout option, usually occuring in year 6 or 7, you can buyout the remainder of your lease and own the equipment yourself.
+At this point, you might be wondering if it's more beneficial to stay in your lease until it ends, or buy it out and own the solar energy system outright.

-We’ve put together the following points to consider for each option to help you determine what choice is the best for you and your situation:
+We’ve put together the following points to consider for each option to help you determine what choice is the best for you and your unique solar situation.